goharbor/website/docs/install-config/run-installer-script.md

 sudo ./install.sh --with-chartmuseum
 ```

-## Installation with Notary, Trivy, Clair, and Chart Repository Service
+## Installation with Notary, Trivy, and Chart Repository Service

-If you want to install all three of Notary, Clair and chart repository service, specify all of the parameters in the same command:
+If you want to install both Notary and chart repository service, specify all of the parameters in the same command:

 ```
-sudo ./install.sh --with-notary --with-trivy --with-clair --with-chartmuseum
+sudo ./install.sh --with-notary --with-trivy --with-chartmuseum
 ```

 ## Connecting to Harbor via HTTP {#connect-http}